zachwinter/zachwinter/README.md

 # hey, y'all

 I'm `Zach`.
-I'm in the ongoing process of `dramatically simplifying` my online life.
+I'm in the throws of disovering the ways in which I'd like to reframe my relationship with the public internet.

-What, exactly, that looks like, is an ongoing process.
-More soon.
+Please excuse my temporary brevity.
+More to come!